-People’s attention span is really short, shorter than it has ever been.
+Use creative titles – a good title can make a big difference.
+Attention spans are really short, shorter than they’ve ever been.
 When your readers open their newsletter you have just a few seconds to get them interested.
 Usually people open the email and scan it.
 If they don’t find anything that stands out, they’ll delete it and move on.

-Having catchy well-descriptive titles will increase your click-through-rate.
-Note however that I said “well-descriptive”.
-Having catchy blog titles that have nothing to do with the actual content of the blog will work the first time maybe even a second, but after that you will lose their trust.
+Having catchy and descriptive titles will increase your click-through-rate.
+Catchy blog titles that have nothing to do with the actual content of the blog will work the first time, maybe even a second.
+But after that you will lose readers’ trust.
 The same applies to the newsletter subject.

 #3 Include Expert Opinion

 Including opinions from established thought leaders and experts in your niche will improve your brand’s image in the eyes of your subscribers.